brownieboy/acmo-deck-script/README.md

 Open the Steam client and go to your ACM entry.
 Click the settings (cog) icon, then it's **Manage -> Browse local files**.
 That will open the Dolphin file at your ACM files folder.
 Easy.

 You may want to take a backup of that folder at this point, just in case this process all goes wrong!
-I suggest you copy it to somewhere outside of the /steamapps folder, so that Steam doesn't pick up your backup as a second copy of the game.
+I suggest you copy it to somewhere outside of the /steamapps folder, so that Steam doesn't pick up your backup as a second installation of the game.

 ### Copy Over 6.0 update files